 - Neighborhood

-For more information and a calendar of events and activities, visit the North Central Choice website.
+For more information visit the North Central Choice website.
 You can also view maps of the North Central Philadelphia Choice Neighborhood.

 Housing investment

-The Philadelphia Housing Authority (PHA) is the lead Housing partner.
-It is redeveloping the 147 Norris Apartments and 70 vacant lots.
-The 297 new homes will include:
+The Philadelphia Housing Authority (PHA) was the lead Housing partner.
+It redeveloped the 147 Norris Apartments and 70 vacant lots.
+The 297 new homes include:

 - 147 rental replacement units for Norris residents.